‘A sense of place:’ WAFA celebrates 30 years of supporting women at RBC Wealth Management

 “We’re excited to share what we have here at the firm with even more women,” Brackins says.

 WAFA’s goal of making the firm a supportive environment for women starts at the very beginning.
-When a new female advisor joins RBC, they receive a welcome letter from WAFA within their first few weeks, explains Jeri Larrinaga, the group’s incoming president.
+When a new female advisor joins RBC, they receive a welcome letter from WAFA within their first few weeks, explains Jeri Larrinaga, the group’s president.

 “We want to let them know that WAFA is here for whatever they might need,” she says.